fewebahr/t9/README.md

 * Unit tests with mocks
 * Update frontend to use vanilla js instead of jquery and semantic
 * Support Brotli (once there is native, pure-go support)

+## Etc.

+This project is licensed under the terms of the *GNU General Public License v2.0*

+Copyright ©2018 Robert Ellis <robert.grant.ellis@gmail.com>